Kim Beazley: Cabinet minister, 1983–1996

-On USS MISSOURI, Rear Admiral D.J.
-Martin and Kim Beazley receive a briefing from the 16 inch gun operator in Turret 1.
+On the USS Missouri, Rear Admiral David Martin and Kim Beazley receive a briefing from the 16 inch gun operator in Turret 1.

 Beazley was considered a protege of newly elected prime minister Bob Hawke, who like Beazley was a Western Australian former Rhodes Scholar.
 Hawke appointed Beazley to the Cabinet immediately after his election in 1983, making him Minister for Aviation.
 Following a reshuffle after the 1984 election, Beazley was promoted to become Minister for Defence, a role he would hold until 1990, making him one of the longest-serving holders of that post.
 Beazley took a particularly active role as defence minister, appearing frequently in the press, and was responsible for establishing the Royal Australian Navy's submarine program, although this would be beset by technical problems.
 Beazley's time as defence minister, combined with his lifelong interest in military matters and enthusiasm for military hardware earned him the nickname "Bomber Beazley" in the press.

 In 1988, Hawke appointed Beazley to the additional role of Leader of the House, a position he would continue to hold until the end of the Labor government in 1996.
 After the 1990 election, Beazley requested to be moved to the role of Minister for Transport and Communications in order to gain greater exposure to domestic political issues.
 He served in this role until 1991, and fervently supported Hawke during that year's leadership tensions between Hawke and Paul Keating.
-After Keating successfully challenged Hawke and became Prime Minister in December 1991, he moved Employment and Education, putting Beazley in charge of overseeing the creation of the government's welfare-to-work programs as part of the economic package 'One Nation'.
+After Keating successfully challenged Hawke and became Prime Minister in December 1991, he was moved to become Minister for Employment and Education, putting Beazley in charge of overseeing the creation of the government's welfare-to-work programs as part of the economic package 'One Nation'.

 Beazley was considered to be a strong supporter of Keating following Labor's fifth consecutive victory at the 1993 election, and in a reshuffle that year, Keating appointed Beazley as Minister for Finance, where he helped to establish the Government's landmark reform of establishing compulsory superannuation schemes.
 After Brian Howe chose to retire from politics in June 1995, Beazley was elected unopposed to succeed him as Deputy Leader of the Labor Party and was duly appointed deputy prime minister, a role which he held until Labor's defeat at the 1996 election.

 Beazley's hold on his seat of Swan grew increasingly tenuous over the years.
 He saw his majority more than halved in 1990, an election that came during a bad time for the incumbent Labor government in Western Australia.
 Three years later, he was nearly defeated despite a nationwide swing to Labor.
 Ahead of the 1996 election, Beazley successfully sought nomination for the safer Labor seat of Brand, just south of his previous seat.
-Despite this, the size of the 1996 coalition landslide meant Beazley only held Brand by 387 votes, although he would increase this to large margins in successive elections until he retired from Parliament.